TeamCodebreakers/IDK/assets/software-requirements.md

 - groups
 - texts
 - books
+- adding user preferences
+- saving user preferences
+- making recommendations based on user preferences
 - other cateogory searches

 ## Functional Requirements
 - A user can ask for a restaurant
 - a user can set location distance
-- a user can set a type of food they hate
-- a user can persist preferences
+- a user can persist skill session
-- A user can update preferences
+- A user can update add & remove members from their group.

 ## Non-Functional Requirements (301 & 401 only)
 - Usability Testing
 We will be focusing on usability and integration testing for voice activation of utterances, to ensure a good product and responsive architecture.
 - Ease of Access
 This product must be easy for users to engage with, with references our previous point.
-Saving options must be quick, so we will include a default or custom option to start, in case a user needs a recommendation immediately.
+Adding an user to a group must be quick, so we will add the current user to a group by default, in case a user needs a recommendation immediately.
 Being quick is critical, as we want to be a source of relief and not stress for the userbase.

 ## Data Flow